NethermindEth/StarknetByExample/pages/getting-started/testing/contract-testing.md

 // [!include ~/listings/getting-started/testing_how_to/src/contract.cairo:tests]
 ```

 To define our test, we use scarb, which allows us to create a separate module guarded with `#[cfg(test)]`.
-This ensures that the test module is only compiled when running tests using `scarb test`.
+This ensures that the test module is only compiled when running tests using `scarb test{:bash}`.

 Each test is defined as a function with the `#[test]` attribute.
 You can also check if a test panics using the `#[should_panic]` attribute.